 In this lesson, I will explore the basic parts of Microsoft Excel Window to understand the various parts of this application.
 Below is a screenshot of the startup window of the Microsoft Excel application.
-In this window, you can see a simple layout and icons of different commands of the Microsoft Excel 2019 window.
+In this window, you can see the essential parts, layout, and icons of different commands of the Microsoft Excel program window.

 Basic Parts of Microsoft Excel Window: